harangp/tfjsctcloss/README.md

 Using a tensor buffer wouldn't seem to enhance things, so I stuck with standard arrays: iterate along all the dimensions, and map the results to the return tensor.
 Pretty easy, and we can handle the transposition as well.

 Contrary to `retG`, `retY` could be calculated like this:
 - Prepare an index from `l'` to be used with `tf.gather()`.
-Duplicates are overwritten multiple times, so we don't need to check wether it has been inserted already, or not.
+Duplicates are overwritten multiple times, so we don't need to check whether it has been inserted already, or not.
 - Use `tf.gather()` on the `y'` tensor to aggregate according to the output shape

 Here's some code if you want to try it yourselves: